infinum/dotnet-handbook/Api/Pagination.md

 ## Cursor pagination

-The idea behind the cursor pagination (aka keyset pagination) is to have a pointer to a specific item in the data set which is later used to determine the item from which the pagination will continue.
+The idea behind cursor pagination (aka keyset pagination) is to have a pointer to a specific item in the data set which is later used to determine the item from which the pagination will continue.
 That way the pagination will continue from the correct item in the list, regardless if the list changed between the two paginated API calls.
 The client doesn’t need to understand what the cursor is pointing to, it just needs to store it temporarily and add it to the request for the next page.

-In order for this to work, items in the set we’re querying must have a unique value (or values) that will be used both for ordering and for pointing.
+For this to work, items in the set we’re querying must have a unique value (or values) that will be used both for ordering and for pointing.
 The pointer should be used as an instruction for filtering, rather than just a simple value (see Seek pagination for that option).

 As an example, let’s say that we need to fetch a list of events from a calendar.
 The unique value that can be used in a pointer could be the start time of an event.
 The response for such a request could look something like this